deeplearning4j/deeplearning4j/understandingRBMs.md

 But maybe you are not in San Francisco at all.
 The hidden nodes in subsequent layers of the DBN should allow for states (data conditions) that could only occur in other cities: e.g. the combination of Market and FDR Drive puts you with high probability in New York; the combination of Market with Shilshole avenue in Seattle.
 (Likewise, starting from a curve feature at the input node, you could end up with a vertical bar indicating 5 or another curve pointing you towards an 8 later on.)

 So maybe from your initial Market St data point, you would have a 50 percent chance of ending up with Van Ness; a 10 percent chance of getting FDR; and a 20 percent chance of Shilshole.
-But from Market + Van Ness, you have a 99 percent chance of ending up classified as San Francisco, and the same goes for New York and Seattle, respectively.
+But from Market + Van Ness, you have a 99 percent chance of ending up classified as San Francisco.
+The same goes for New York and Seattle, respectively.

-Likewise, while many numeral-images — 1, 4, 5 and 7— contain more or less vertical bars, only three of also contain horizontal bars.
+Likewise, while many numeral-images — 1, 4, 5 and 7— contain more or less vertical bars, only three of them also contain horizontal bars.
 And of those, only the 4 allows the two to cross forming four 90 degree angles.
 Thus, enlarging the groups of features identified at once also increases the likelihood of those increasingly rare features groups correlating with a single numeral-image.

 ### markov chains